frostime/sy-docs-flow/README.md

 1. Clicking on a menu of an SQL embedd block, open the SQL query in the document flow.

-2. Clicking on a document block menu, open the backlinks of the document in the document flow.
+2. Clicking on a document block menu, open these in a document flow:

+    - The backlinks of the document
+    - The child document
+    - The offspring document

 ## Inside the document stream